Table of Contents

 • Lean toward Clerk if your ecommerce and CRM leads need to launch and iterate use cases themselves in weeks, not quarters.

-• Test the reporting features: can you see the revenue impact of each experience without having to export data into your BI system multiple times?
+• Pressure test reporting: can you see revenue impact per experience without pulling three exports into your BI stack.

 Proving lift: how to hold AI platforms to your number

-Clerk is designed for this approach: it uses control groups for search and recommendations, provides campaign-level revenue reporting, and lets you segment by device, traffic source, and customer type.
-The goal is not just to show 'more revenue,' but to pinpoint what the platform actually contributed compared to seasonality and media mix.
+Clerk is built with this mindset: control groups on search and recommendations, campaign‑level revenue reporting, and the ability to segment by device, traffic source, and customer type.
+The point is not just to show “more revenue”, but to isolate what the platform really contributed versus seasonality and media mix.
+If your team needs a refresher on why holdouts beat “before/after”, the A/B testing in ecommerce approach is the baseline to enforce.

 • Always run holdout tests by traffic slice (e.g., non‑brand PPC, email, direct) so you can see where AI actually helps.